Effect of Synaptic Heterogeneity on Neuronal Coordination: Statistical description of covariances

 \subsection{Mean of cross-covariances}

 \paragraph{Disorder average}

-We begin with the mean cross-covariances, focusing first on the average over the ensemble of connectivities.
-In the moment generating function \prettyref{eq:mgf}, $\boldsymbol{W}$ occurs linearly in the exponent of $\widetilde{Z}\left(\boldsymbol{J}\right)$, which is advantageous for performing the disorder-average.
-However, the averaging procedure is complicated by two aspects: 1) $\boldsymbol{W}$ contributes to the noise strength $\boldsymbol{D}$ through the variance-rescaling matrix $\boldsymbol{B}^{-1}$, and 2) the normalization $\widetilde{Z}\left(\boldsymbol{0}\right)$ depends on $\boldsymbol{W}$.
-However, as illustrated in \prettyref{fig:noise_strength_autocorr}, in practice the first point does not appear to be a problem: Panel\textbf{ }a indicates that the specifics of $\boldsymbol{D}$ are largely determined by the details of the variances $\boldsymbol{CV}^{2}\boldsymbol{\nu}$, because a different realization of $\boldsymbol{W}$ essentially yields a similar $\boldsymbol{D}$, and Panel b suggests that the effect of the disorder-average on $\boldsymbol{D}$ is minimal.
+We begin with the mean cross-covariances, focusing first on the average over the ensemble of connectivities, indicated in the following by $\left\langle \cdot\right\rangle _{\boldsymbol{W}}$.
+In the moment-generating function {[}\prettyref{eq:mgf}{]}, $\boldsymbol{W}$ occurs linearly in the exponent of $\widetilde{Z}\left(\boldsymbol{J}\right)$, which is advantageous for performing the disorder average.
+However, the averaging procedure is complicated by two aspects: (1) $\boldsymbol{W}$ contributes to the noise strength $\boldsymbol{D}$ through the variance-rescaling matrix $\boldsymbol{B}^{-1}$, and (2) the normalization $\widetilde{Z}\left(\boldsymbol{0}\right)$ depends on $\boldsymbol{W}$.
+However, as illustrated in \prettyref{fig:noise_strength_autocorr}, in practice the first point does not appear to be a problem: \prettyref{fig:noise_strength_autocorr}(a) indicates that the specifics of $\boldsymbol{D}$ are largely determined by the details of the variances $\boldsymbol{\mathrm{CV}}^{2}\boldsymbol{\nu}$, because a different realization of $\boldsymbol{W}$ essentially yields a similar $\boldsymbol{D}$, and \prettyref{fig:noise_strength_autocorr}(b) suggests that the effect of the disorder average on $\boldsymbol{D}$ is minimal.
 For these reasons, we treat $\boldsymbol{D}$ as though it was independent of the explicit realization of $\boldsymbol{W}$.
 To address the second point, an alternative approach based on the moment-generating functional for the full time-dependent dynamics (see Appendix \prettyref{appendix:Derivation-of-moment}) could be utilized.
 This moment-generating functional has a unit determinant normalization independent of $\boldsymbol{W}$ \citep{DeDominicis78_4913}.
-The disorder-average of its frequency space complement, however, introduces cross-frequency couplings that complicate the further analysis.
-Here, instead, we follow \citet{Dahmen19_13051}, and separate the averages over $\widetilde{Z}\left(\boldsymbol{J}\right)$ and $\widetilde{Z}\left(\boldsymbol{0}\right)$
+The disorder average of its frequency space complement, however, introduces cross-frequency couplings that complicate the further analysis.
+Here, instead, we follow \citet{Dahmen19_13051}, and separate the averages over $\widetilde{Z}\left(\boldsymbol{J}\right)$ and $\widetilde{Z}\left(\boldsymbol{0}\right)$,